Khwarzimic Science Society, Saturday 23 June 2001

 Half a millennium before Roger Bacon and Leonardo da Vinci, Ibn-Farnas of Spain had constructed and tested a flying apparatus ca. 800 A.D.

-Ventians learnt the art if glass-making from Syrian artisans during the 9th and 10th century.
+Ventians learned the art if glass-making from Syrian artisans during the 9th and 10th century.

 Muslim horologists had constructed precise time-keeping devices that were fully automatic and weight-driven.
 Designs and illustrations of epi-cyclic and segmented gears were provided.
 Ibn-Farnas of Spain was a skilled inventor in this regard.